reinterpretcat/vrp/docs/src/concepts/pragmatic/routing/profile.md

 # Routing profiles

+In order to solve VRP, you need to specify at least one routing profile.

 ## Usage

-In order to solve VRP, you need to specify at least one routing profile in `fleet.profiles`:
+Routing profiles are defined in `fleet.profiles`:

 ```json
 {{#include ../../../../../examples/json-pragmatic/data/simple.basic.problem.json:131:136}}